A Study of Dalcetrapib in Patients Hospitalized for an Acute Coronary Syndrome - dal-OUTCOMES

 Schwartz GG, Olsson AG, Abt M, et al. Effects of dalcetrapib in patients with a recent acute coronary syndrome.
 N Engl J Med 2012;367:2089-2099.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Implantable Devices, SCD/Ventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Implantable Devices, SCD/Ventricular Arrhythmias, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension

 Keywords: Coronary Artery Disease, Follow-Up Studies, Apolipoprotein A-I, Heart Arrest, Biological Markers, Cholesterol, HDL, Confidence Intervals, Niacin, Hypertension, Oxazolidinones, Stroke, Myocardial Infarction, Acute Coronary Syndrome, Cholesterol, LDL, Sulfhydryl Compounds, Standard of Care, Quinolines, Metabolic Syndrome X, Cholesterol Ester Transfer Proteins, C-Reactive Protein, Bicarbonates, Medical Futility, Triglycerides, Diabetes Mellitus